acidicneko/dwm/Installation-guide.md

 make install
 ```

-Put this in your .xinitrc
+Put this in your ~/.xinitrc
 ```
 dwmblocks &
 dwm
 ```

-In the last.
-Enjoy
+Install `xinit` on your distro. i.e `xorg-xinit` on Arch

+Then from a TTY, do `startx`.

+Enjoy!